 7. DUNNAGE The specified items approved by the Anchorage Port Commission for which no wharfage charge will be assessed on outbound containers carrying the specific dunnage items, for which wharfage was assessed on the inbound movement.
-The qualifying dunnage materials are listed below: Bags, Horticultural, Growing Bags, bulk container, empty Bales of Cardboard Baskets Bins, necessary for the transportation of groceries, foodstuffs and/or department store merchandise Blankets, furniture SECTION 1 RULES & REGULATIONS ITEM NO. Boxes, fiberboard, paper or pulpboard, used, collapsed Bread Trays Cans, Aluminum, empty, used Containers, bulk flour Containers, bulk liquid (Porta-feeds), used for transporting chemicals or paint, in bulk, capacity not to exceed 500 gallons each Cylinders Cribbing Cribs Dunnage, rubber, inflatable Dunnage, wooden Hampers, garment Hangers, garment Kegs, not exceeding 55-gallon capacity Load locks Material, not a part of the pallet, platform, skid or shipping container, used to protect top of lading or to secure the load to the pallet, platform or shipping container The cha NNAGE a specified items approved by the Anchorage Port Commission for which no wharfage rige will be assessed on outbound containers carrying the specific dunnage items, for ch wharfage was assessed on the inbound movement.
-The qualifying dunnage materials listed below: Bags, Horticultural, Growing Bags, bulk container, empty Bales of Cardboard Baskets Bins, necessary for the transportation of groceries, foodstuffs and/or department store merchandise Blankets, furniture Boxes, fiberboard, paper or pulpboard, used, collapsed Bread Trays Cans, Aluminum, empty, used Containers, bulk flour Containers, bulk flour Containers, bulk liquid (Porta-feeds), used for transporting chemicals or paint, in bulk, capacity not to exceed 500 gallons each Cylinders Cribbing Cribs Dunnage, rubber, inflatable Dunnage, wooden Hampers, garment Hangers, garment Kegs, not exceeding 55-gallon capacity Load locks Material, not a part of the pallet, platform, skid or shipping container, used to protect top of
+The qualifying dunnage materials are listed below: Bags, Horticultural, Growing Bags, bulk container, empty Bales of Cardboard Baskets Bins, necessary for the transportation of groceries, foodstuffs and/or department store merchandise Blankets, furniture Boxes, fiberboard, paper or pulpboard, used, collapsed Bread Trays Cans, Aluminum, empty, used Containers, bulk flour Containers, bulk flour Containers, bulk liquid (Porta-feeds), used for transporting chemicals or paint, in bulk, capacity not to exceed 500 gallons each Cylinders Cribsing Cribs Dunnage, rubber, inflatable Dunnage, wooden Hampers, garment Kegs, not exceeding 55-gallon capacity Load locks Material, not a part of the pallet, platform, skid or shipping container, used to protect top of lading or to secure the load to the pallet, platform or shipping container

 SECTION 1 RULES & REGULATIONS ITEM NO.

-7. DUNI NAGE (Continued)

-• 1 Milk Baskets, Milk Crates

-Pads: i.e., packing, shipping, cotton or jute, old, used per Item 148700 of NMFC (Furniture Pads)
+7. DU NNAGE (Continued) Milk Baskets, Milk Crates Pads: i.e., packing, shipping, cotton or jute, old, used per Item 148700 of NMFC (Furniture Pads) Pallets

-• F Pallets

-Pallets, Platforms or Skids, with or without standing or collapsible sides or ends, with or without top, and includes plastic or rubber liners used in conjunction therewith

-• F Platforms, Partitions or Dividers
+• Pallets, Platforms or Skids, with or without standing or collapsible sides or ends, with or without top, and includes plastic or rubber liners used in conjunction therewith Platforms, Partitions or Dividers

-• F Racks
+• Racks

-• F Racks, Shoe
+• Racks, Shoe

-• F Recyclables shipped at no cost by the carrier in question
+• Recyclables shipped at no cost by the carrier in question

-• F Reels 190
+• Reels 190

-• 8 Skids
+• Skids

-• 8 Spools
+• Spools

-• 7 Totes
+• Totes

-he return provisions of dunnage will apply only when the returned articles have been ed wharfage on inbound movement.
+Note: asse: the return provisions of dunnage will apply only when the returned articles have been ssed wharfage on inbound movement.